Illegal Immigrants and Federal Income Taxes

 Read moreQuestion of the Day

-…must be paid back.
+…paid back.
 These figures account for all types of explicit taxes, including hidden taxes.
-However, they don’t include implicit hidden taxes that impose the costs of government social…
+However, they don’t include the implicit hidden taxes of government social policies that shift costs to…

 Read moreQuestion of the Day